Last updated: February 12, 2025

 Congratulations!
-You just moved into a new house or apartment and now you want to have a housewarming party.
+You just moved into a new house or apartment, and now you want to have a housewarming party.

 Why you should trust me: I’ve coached dozens of people on how to host housewarming parties and have hosted hundreds of cocktail parties in New York City, Austin Texas, and around the world.
 I even wrote a book about it, The 2-Hour Cocktail Party.